Diarsid/Librarian/README.md

 ## Non-goal

  - it is not a one more FTS-engine
+ - it is not a 'document oriented' storage, so it's not intended for highly structured strings like JSON or XML
  - it is not intended for storing blocks of text

 ## Usage